-The 6 Best Dining Chairs, as Seen in Our Favorite Spaces
+The 7 Best Dining Chairs, as Inspired by Our Favorite Spaces

 Designers and DIYers reveal their shopping (and styling!) secrets.